Single Origin vs Blend

 There is no right or wrong, per se.
 Take the roaster in a country of origin, for example, who doesn’t have access to other coffees, so she’s creating differentiation by using what she has on hand.
 Coffee-producing countries will often impose restrictive import duties on foreign coffees to protect their own industries.
 Which means a local roaster has to make do with what they can get locally.

 There’s no quality judgement about a coffee being one or the other.
-A single origin might be comprised of no more than rejected coffee, which wouldn’t pass muster for export standards.
-Sounds special … but probably tastes less so.
+A single origin might be comprised of no more than rejected coffee, which wouldn’t pass muster for export standards, not to mention the strict quality analysis all of Peet's coffees go through.
+It might still sound special … but probably tastes less so.

-Before the specialty coffee revolution, which Mr. Peet himself started, that’s the way coffee blends were created.
-And it’s everything he vowed to change when he started his first shop on Vine and Walnut in 1966.
+Before the specialty coffee revolution, which Mr. Peet himself started, that was the way coffee blends were created.
+And it’s what he vowed to change when he started his first shop on Vine and Walnut in Berkeley, CA in 1966.
 At Peet’s, we inherited this strict belief from our founder that this is exactly what you shouldn’t do with coffee.
-Which is another way of saying that there are many coffees not good enough to be in a Peet’s blend.
+Which is another way of saying that there are many, many coffees not good enough to be in a Peet’s blend.

 We follow this dictate to this day and only roast the finest coffees, whether for a superb single origin offering or a bespoke blend.